chimechallenge/C8DASR-Baseline-NeMo/scripts/chime8/README.md

 Visit [Hugging Face CHIME-DASR Repository](https://huggingface.co/chime-dasr/nemo_baseline_models) and download the four model files.
 You need to agree on Hugging Face's terms and conditions to download the files.

-Prepare the four model files as followings:
+Prepare the four model files as followings in the `CHECKPOINTS` folder:
 ```
 VAD_MODEL_PATH=${CHECKPOINTS}/vad_model.nemo
 MSDD_MODEL_PATH=${CHECKPOINTS}/msdd_model.ckpt